-C2.L.
+C2.I.
 Incorrect or Invalid Calls

-C2.L.1.
+C2.I.1.
 Calls or contests that are knowingly incorrect or made with disregard for their validity may result in a blue card.

-C2.L.2.
+C2.I.2.
 Continued instances of calls or contests that are knowingly incorrect or made with disregard for their validity after a blue card has been issued (C2.I.1) may receive a yellow card.

-C2.M.
+C2.J.
 Taunting and Spiking

-C2.M.1.
+C2.J.1.
 Taunting an opponent or spiking the disc towards a player warrants either a blue card or yellow card, depending on the severity of the behavior.

-C2.M.2.
+C2.J.2.
 Forcibly spiking, or attempting to forcibly spike a disc on a player is considered intentionally striking (C2.D.1).

-C2.M.3.
-If a team member spikes the disc without intending to hit another person, and it does hit an opposing team member, a blue card or yellow card may be assessed at the discretion of the observer. ~~Repeated or prolonged taunting, or any verbal abuse of team members, fans, or USAU officials, warrants a TMF or PMF, depending on the severity of the offense.~~
+C2.J.3.
+If a team member spikes the disc without intending to hit another person, and it does hit an opposing team member, a blue card or yellow card may be assessed at the discretion of the observer.

-C2.N.
+C2.K.
 Verbal Abuse

-C2.N.1.
+C2.K.1.
 Verbal abuse directed at a player, game official, spectator, or tournament official warrants a blue card or yellow card, depending on the severity and extent of the language.
 This includes continued dissent with observer rulings.

-C2.N.2.
+C2.K.2.
 Egregious verbal abuse such as racial and gender based slurs warrants a red card.

-C2.O.
+C2.L.
 Swearing

-C2.O.1.
+C2.L.1.
 General undirected swearing in accordance with specific written guidelines for a tournament warrants a Technical Foul.

-C2.P.
+C2.M.
 Sideline Encroachment

-C2.P.1.
+C2.M.1.
 Sideline encroachment that does not affect an observer's ability to make a call warrants a Technical Foul.

-C2.P.2.
+C2.M.2.
 Sideline encroachment that interferes with play or affects an observer's ability to make a call warrants a blue card.

-C2.P.3.
+C2.M.3.
 Non-player (3.Q.10) team members entering the playing field before a goal has been signaled by an observer warrants a Technical Foul.
-If, after being warned, team members continue to crowd the sideline, a Technical Foul may be issued.